What Is Neurogenic Bladder?

 Your doctor will want to know your symptoms and medical history.
 You may need to see a specialist like a urologist.
-They may do one or all of the following:
+They may do one or all of these things:

 - Give you a physical exam.

 - Have you keep a urine diary.
-You should keep track of how often and what time of day you go to the bathroom.
-Make notes of what you eat and drink.
-You may notice a pattern that can shed light on the right treatment.
+Keep track of how often you go to the bathroom and at what time of day.
+Also note what you eat and drink.
+You may notice a pattern that can help your doctor find the best treatment.